 - Crutch Character: Because Mann Vs. Machine focuses on wave defense, Heavy's insane DPS and Bottomless Magazines makes it by far the best attacking class without upgrades except when attacking tanks (because Tanks have 75% damage resistance against miniguns).
 However, he cannot improve his direct damage nearly as much as other classes: most can increase base damage, fire rate, and reload speed, while Heavy can only increase fire rate (and it's at a greater cost per upgrade than anyone else).
 Because of this, it's common on the harder missions for a few players to play Heavy for a few rounds without spending any money, then spend the money on a class that benefits from it more, like Demoman.

 - Dark and Troubled Past/Angst?
 What Angst?: During the filming of "Meet The Heavy", the director questions the Heavy about his past.
-While the events within Heavy's backstory (his counter-revolutionary father was killed, and he was sent to a gulag with his mother and sisters) are implied to have occurred, he doesn't seem at all upset about them, and is more concerned about telling the Director all about his gun.
+While the events within Heavy's backstory (his counter-revolutionary father was killed, and he was sent to a gulag with his mother and sisters) are confirmed in A Cold Day In Hell to have occurred, he is more concerned about telling the Director all about his gun.
 The Administrator gets more leverage out of threatening said gun.

 Director: Your father was a counter-revolutionary.
 When he was killed, you, your mother, and your sisters were transported to a North Siberian gulag.
 Paint me the picture.

 Heavy: No. This is my gun.
 I like to shoot this gun.
 Is all you need to know.